bluegenes/2022-paper-protein-kmers/manuscript.md

 ### Shared k-mers

 K-mers shared at such a high level may be indicative of true shared biological sequence, contamination, or k-mer homoplasy: the presence of k-mers that are identical by chance rather than evolutionary descent. ](images/gtdb-rs202.lca_f_aggregated_kmers.png){#fig:gtdb-kmers height=2in}

 This shared k-mers analysis is limited by the genomes included within GTDB.
 While some genera contain many thousands of genomes (e.g. 55k _Escherichia_ genomes), many others are limited to a single genome or pair of genomes.
 Thus here we do not consider the absolute numbers of shared k-mers, but rather the proportional differences between k-mer lengths.

-**We chose to assess k=10 and k=7, because these ksies mostly closely correspond to nucleotide k-mer 21, 31. k7 has also been previously used for database lookup (find paper + reference), but we didn't want to exclusively use it because so many 7-mers are shared across phyla. **
+**We chose to assess k=10 and k=7, because these ksizes mostly closely correspond to nucleotide k-mer 21, 31. k7 has also been previously used for database lookup (find paper + reference), but we didn't want to exclusively use it because so many 7-mers are shared across phyla. **

 note 31, 51 --- maybe partially a result of database issues, e.g. not all species have multiple members; sometimes all members are closely related.